 Use your dance abilities to engage communities in Quito by exploring rich dance traditions of Ecuador and the Andes region or sharing your knowledge with special needs youth and adults.
 We work with two main dance organizations in Quito.
 One is focused on preserving and broadcasting Andean culture through ethno-contemporary and pre-Hispanic choreographic interpretations.
 The other focuses on providing services to youth and adults with special needs and using the arts for therapeutic and educational purposes.
 Volunteers live with homestay families and receive 2 meals a day, and a basic level of Spanish is strongly recommended.

-Volunteer placement requires at least ten hours a week for a minimum of one week.
+Volunteer placement requires at least ten hours a week for a minimum of two weeks.
 For more specific information about a typical day on this program, please see the “Host Group” tab.

 “I was extremely pleased to be able to use dance in working with people with disabilities in Quito.
 The one-on-one classes were invaluable to my learning and cultural immersion.
 My family was welcoming and respectful.
 I was appreciative to have times on the weekends to travel around the country.
 All in all, this program was great.
 I felt safe, supported and that I had a remarkably unique experience unattainable without PAA.”